LielBiton92/Ex2/README.md

 -download the jar file from the github

-in the folder "Ex2\data" there is a jar file open folder in terminal and type the command java -jar Ex2.jar "Graph json file path"
+- type the command java -jar Ex2.jar "Graph json file path"

--press enter